 MORRIS PLAINS, N.J., Oct.
-24, 2016 /PRNewswire/ -- Honeywell (NYSE: HON) and NASA are bringing FMA Live!
-Forces in Motion, an award-winning hip-hop educational experience, to Louisiana this fall; marking the 25th tour of the program since its inception in 2004.
-This week, FMA Live! has performances in three Bossier City middle schools; Cope Middle School, T.O.
-Rusheon Middle School, and Elm Grove Middle School.
+31, 2016 /PRNewswire/ -- Honeywell (NYSE: HON) and NASA are bringing FMA Live!
+Forces in Motion, an award-winning hip-hop educational experience, to Arkansas this fall; marking the 25th tour of the program since its inception in 2004.
+This week, FMA Live! has performances in three Fayetteville middle schools; Vandergriff Elementary School, Hold Middle School, and Owl Creek School.

 Since the program's 2004 launch, FMA Live! has traveled nearly 110,000 miles to more than 1,200 schools and performed for 460,000 students in 48 contiguous U.S. states, as well as in Mexico and Canada.
 The one-of-a-kind show incorporates hip-hop music, dancers, student volunteers, and on-stage, interactive science experiments to demonstrate how physics is part of everyday life.